B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Please turn off the lights. (turn off = switch off)

-Sometimes, the particle can change the meaning of the verb completely.
+Sometimes, the particle changes the meaning of the verb completely:

-• Look for = try to find something
+* Look for = try to find something (Phrasal Verb)

-• Look after = take care of someone
+* Look after = take care of someone (Phrasal Verb)

 2. Common Basic Phrasal Verbs

-Here are some of the most common phrasal verbs for everyday situations.
+Here are some of the most essential phrasal verbs for everyday, real-life situations.

 Wake up To stop sleeping I wake up at 7 am every morning.